JeedenPOGIta/Exploratory-Data-Analysis-on-the-Spotify-2023-Dataset/README.md

 https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023 <br>

-Just press download and you should be ready to use the dataset however you like!
+Just press download, and you should be ready to use the dataset however you like!
 Kaggle is a website that contains many more raw datasets that can be explored and used for practice in data wrangling and visualization such as this.
-Credits to them for providing us with a platform to find these different datasets. <br><br>
+Credits to them for providing us with a platform to find these different datasets. <br>

-Going back to our data exploration, I loaded the dataset into the code so that I can explore it within the code using different python functions.
+Going back to our data exploration, I loaded the dataset into the code so that I could explore it within the code using different python functions.

 ```